gfusee/SpaceKitTemplate/README.md

-Oh, you found this repo before the official announcement!
-If you want to give the framework a try, write me a DM on X: @gfusee33
+Project template for [SpaceKit](https://github.com/gfusee/SpaceKit), this repo will be integrated in SpaceKit in the future